KI-CISWG/MVCR/mvcr-0.7.md

 * Minister of Economy Office, Japan (2014) Guideline for the online notice and consent from consumers, http://www.meti.go.jp/press/2014/10/20141017002/20141017002a.pdf.
 [Includes examples of a consent receipt in guidelines proposed in the context of ISO 29100]

 # Appendix A: Generic Requirements

-[AQ: Given the usage pattern very similar to the RFC 2119 requirements language, do you want to reference that document instead of redefining the terms?
-Do you want to use requirements language outside the Appendix, in the body of the specification?]

-"MUST" indicates a required component, the word “SHOULD” indicates a recommendation and does not impose an obligation.
-The word "CAN" means that this is a common option.

 1. The receipt MUST have a property to authenticate the origin.
 2. The receipt MUST have an integrity protection property.